-Most forms of ROI compare returns to costs by constructing a ratio, or percentage.
-Usually, a calculated ratio greater than 0.00 (or a percentage greater than 0%) means that returns are larger than costs.
-A negative result means the opposite—costs outweigh returns.
-When potential actions compete for funds, and when other factors between the choices are truly equal, the investment—or action, or business case scenario—with the higher ROI is considered the better choice or the better business decision.
+Most forms of ROI compare returns to costs by calculating a ratio or percentage.
+Usually, a result greater than 0 means that returns exceed costs, while a negative ROI mean that costs outweigh returns.
+When potential actions compete for funds, and when other factors between the choices are truly equal, the investment—or action, or business case scenario—with the higher ROI is viewed as the better choice.

-One serious problem with using ROI as the sole basis for decision support is that the calculated result by itself says nothing about the likelihood that expected returns and costs arrive as predicted.
-That is, by itself ROI says nothing about uncertainty or risk.
+Decision makers should remember that an ROI figure by itself is not a sufficient basis for choosing one action over another.
+A calculated ROI for a proposed action says nothing about the likelihood that expected returns and costs actually arrive as predicted.
+That is, an ROI figure says nothing about uncertainty or risk.
 It simply shows how returns compare to costs if the hoped for results arrive.
-(The same is also true of other financial metrics such as net present value, or internal rate of return.)
-For that reason, a prudent analyst will also try to assess the probabilities of different ROI outcomes, and wise decision makers will consider both the magnitude of the metric and the risks that go with it.
+(The same is also true of other financial metrics such as net present value or internal rate of return.)
+For that reason, a prudent analyst also estimates the probabilities of different ROI outcomes, and wise decision makers consider both the magnitude of the metric and the risks that go with it.

-Decision makers will also expect practical suggestions from the analyst on ways to improve return on investment by reducing costs, increasing gains, or accelerating gains (see the figure above).
+Decision makers will also expect the ROI analyst to provide practical suggestions on ways to improve return on investment by reducing costs, increasing gains, or accelerating gains (as suggested by arrows in the figure above).

 Calculations for cash flow and investment analysis

 Return on investment is frequently derived as the “return” (incremental gain) from an action divided by the cost of that action.
-That is the "simple" version of this metric as used for business case results and other forms of cash flow analysis.
-For example, what is the ROI for a new marketing program that is expected to cost $500,000 over the next five years and deliver an additional $700,000 in increased profits during the same time?
+That is the "simple" version of this cash flow metric, used for evaluating investments, business case results, and other actions.
+For example:

 Results such as the 40.0% figure above can be interpreted usefully when both the gains and the costs of an action are known and clearly follow from the action.
 In complex business settings, however, it is not always easy to match specific returns (such as increased profits) with the specific costs that bring them (such as the costs of a marketing program), and this makes the metric less trustworthy as a guide for decision support.
 ROI also becomes less trustworthy when the cost figures include allocated or indirect costs, which are probably not caused directly by the action.